Faith-Okamoto/cse15l-lab-reports/lab-report-3-week-3.md

     Note that the query used here passes all these tests, but if any failed then an error message would be printed with information about what the problem was.

-    Now that the query has been accepted as properly formatted, the word we tried to add is exacted and added to the library.
+    Now that the query has been accepted as properly formatted, the word we tried to add is extracted and added to the library.
 There is some checking as to whether adding is necessary<sup>3</sup>.
 Depending on that, a message is printed acknowledging the word queried and informing the user as to what happened.
 We got a nice success message.
 At this point `library` contains the string "dog" and nothing else.
 3. ![search page, says "Matches found for 'dog':" and then an array with the items "doggo", "cat-dog", and "dog"](images/week3/search.PNG)

     I know I just said that the library only had one string, but for the purposes of this example being more interesting I added a few more in<sup>4</sup>.
 On this page the path is `/search`, so we're going to that block in `handleURL`, and the query is the same as before.